Dependence of acoustic surface gravity on geometric configuration of matter for axially symmetric background flows in the Schwarzschild metric ~: Acoustic surface gravity ( ) for accreting black hole systems

-where ${M_{\odot}}$ and $M_{BH}$ stands for the Solar mass and the black hole mass, respectively, other symbols for the fundamental constants carrying their usual meaning.
+One needs to calculate the location of the acoustic horizon $r_h$ for a stationary configuration, as well as to evaluate the expression for the normal bulk flow velocity $u_\perp$ and the speed of the propagation of the acoustic perturbation $c_s$ along with their space gradients normal to the acoustic horizon to compute the value of $\kappa$.

-Eq. (\ref{anal8}) provides an obvious anti-correlation between the black hole mass and the Hawking temperature in the sense that one requires a black hole of reasonably small, e.g., a primordial black hole of cosmological origin, to maximize the observable Hawking effect.
-The extremization of the observable Hawking effect can thus be parameterized by the mass of the black hole, $M_{BH}$ only.
+For the background stationary accretion solutions considered in the present work, $r_h$ and $\left[u,c_s,du/dr,dc_s/dr\right]$ (evaluated on $r_h$) is determined using the initial boundary conditions defined by the triad $\left[{\cal E},\lambda,\gamma\right]$ for the polytropic accretion and the diad $\left[T,\lambda\right]$ for the isothermal accretion, where ${\cal E},\lambda,\gamma$ and $T$ are the specific total conserved energy, specific conserved angular momentum, the adiabatic index ($\gamma=c_p/c_v$, where $c_p$ and $c_v$ are specific heats at constant pressure and volume, respectively), and the bulk ion temperature of the accreting matter, respectively.
+Extremisation of $\kappa$, as will be shown in the subsequent sections, nonlinearly depends on $\left[\mathcal{E}, \lambda, \gamma\right]$ and on $\left[T,\lambda\right]$ for the adiabatic and the isothermal flows, respectively.
+One thus needs to explore the three dimensional parameter space spanned by $\left[\mathcal{E}, \lambda, \gamma\right]$ and the two dimensional parameter space spanned by $\left[T,\lambda\right]$ to apprehend what values of the initial boundary conditions are favoured for the extremisation of $\kappa$.
+This might help to enhance the possibility of obtaining the observable signature of the analogue radiation.
+One also needs to understand which one out of these three flow configurations favours the production of reasonably large value of $\kappa$.

-One can not have such a straight forward (anti) correlation available for the analogue temperature with the mass parameter of the system to obviate that the acoustic black hole of microscopic dimension will indeed produce a larger analogue temperature.
-Extremization of $T_{AH}$ (and hence that of $\kappa$) nonlinearly depends on $\left[\mathcal{E}, \lambda, \gamma\right]$ and on $\left[T,\lambda\right]$ for the adiabatic and the isothermal flow, respectively.
-One thus needs to explore the three dimensional parameter space spanned by $\left[\mathcal{E}, \lambda, \gamma\right]$ and the two dimensional parameter space spanned by $\left[T,\lambda\right]$, for the adiabatic as well as for the isothermal accretion, respectively, to apprehend what initial set of boundary conditions prefers the extremization of $T_{AH}$ and hence might help to obtain the observable signature of the analogue radiation.
-One also needs to understand which flow configuration out of the three, constant height flow, conical flow and flow in vertical equilibrium respectively, discussed in subsequent sections, favours the production of reasonably large analogue temperature.
+This enables one to provide a `calibration space' spanned by various astrophysically relevant parameters governing the flow, for which the extremisation of $\kappa$ can be performed.
+This also provides a comprehensive idea about the influence of the geometric configuration of the black hole accretion flow on the extremisation process of $\kappa$.